 - Archive (everything for previous finance years, organised by FY)

 - If you’re going to use Final – either as a name or a subfolder – make sure there is only ever one FINAL for each file.
-You’d be amazed how often this happens and the confusion it creates!
+You’d be amazed how often there are several ‘final’ versions and the confusion it creates!

 Tagging or labelling